Based on a story by Cedella Marley

 We know that teachers are the best judge to determine the right fit for their unique group of students.
 We recommend Bob Marley's Three Little Birds for students in Kindergarten-4th grade due to the content of this performance.
 Check out the synopsis and content advisories for full information.

-Approximate run time: 1 hour and 30 minutes including intermission.
+Approximate run time: 1 hour without an intermission.

 Run time and other details are subject to change during rehearsal process.